mingyin0312/mingyin0312.github.io/_pages/teaching.md

 <br>

-#### Early Research Scholar Program (ERSP) at UCSB
+#### Early Research Scholar Program (ERSP)

-I am mentoring an undergraduate team of 4 students of Early Research Scholar Program (ERSP) at UCSB for empirical benchmarking of offline policy learning methods for Reinforcement Learning.
+I am mentoring an undergraduate team of 4 students of Early Research Scholar Program (ERSP) at UC, Santa Barbara for empirical benchmarking of offline policy learning methods for Reinforcement Learning.
 For an initial description of this program, see <a href="https://ersp.cs.ucsb.edu/2020-2021-projects/group-4-20202021">here</a>.